University leads sector on animal research openness

 The University has received a Leader in Openness Award in recognition of its sector-leading efforts to improve transparency around the use of animals in research.

-Additionally, a project to deliver experiment kits to school children has won one of the annual prizes at the annual Understanding Animal Research awards.
+Additionally, a project to deliver teaching kits to schoolteachers has won one of the annual prizes at the annual Understanding Animal Research awards.

 Overall, the judges praised the University’s outstanding work on public engagement and commitment to media engagement and described the website as “interesting, thought-provoking and clear”.